Roots of Justice, Inc., is led by our Accountability Council, managed by our staff, and trainings are facilitated by members of our Training Team.

 Calenthia DowdyPHILADELPHIA, PA

-Calenthia S. Dowdy, Ph.D. (she/her) is a cultural anthropologist and college professor.
+Calenthia S. Dowdy, Ph.D. (she/her) RoJ trainer and acting executive director, is a cultural anthropologist, college professor, and faith leader.
 Her academic research took place in Brazil where she enjoyed the fusion of Indigenous, African, and Portuguese cultures.
-She is trained in antiracism, diversity, equity and inclusion, and also works in public health with communities dealing with trauma and the connections between body, mind, spirit and wholeness.
+She is trained in antiracism, diversity, inclusion, & belonging, and has worked in public health with communities dealing with HIV, trauma and the connections between body, mind, spirit and wholeness.

 LORIE HERSHEYPHILADELPHIA, PA